GreyJohnsonGit/TCP-Messenger/README.md

 ### 2.c - (5%)

-Some logic, but not successfully sent.
-Properly handled when recieved. _Partially Implemented_
+Most of the logic for sending 'not interested' has been implemented, but none of the logic for sending 'interested'.
+Properly handled when received. _Partially Implemented_

 **Files**: include/ClientController.h include/ServerController.h src/ClientController.cpp src/ServerController.cpp